BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page7.md

 ```
 I didn't want the player to be able to jump on the lantern, so I set isPickable to false (default is true).
 And since I didnt want the player to collide(physically) with the lantern, I kept checkCollisions to false (which is the default value).
 This way, the player can easily navigate through lanterns while still having a way to check that we've intersected with them.
 # Collisions
-The final setup part of our lanterns is calling [checkLanterns]().
+The final setup part of our lanterns is calling [checkLanterns](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/environment.ts#L133) in [_initializeGameAsync](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/app.ts#L929).
 This function has 2 main purposes:
 1. Light the first lantern.
 It's pre-lit to allow the player to not get stuck if they haven't found the next lantern in time.
 They can return to this lantern to re-light their sparkler.
 ```javascript
 if (!this._lanternObjs[0].isLit) {